ghelmling/beeno/README.rst

 data, representing rows essentially as maps of byte arrays.
 To simplify data access and manipulation, we've built a layer of common client utilities in the com.meetup.base.db.hbase package.
-The core of this is a simple entity layer that maps Java classes -&gt; HBase tables and back.
+The core of this is a simple entity layer that maps Java classes -> HBase tables and back.
 This layer borrows heavily from Hibernate and JPA, though it's much, much more limited in scope.